SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 				yourself ]
 ```

 While the first two menus included two commands, this menu includes several commands in two groups.
-With the `addGroup` message, we add the groups and we nest the menu items in the groups by sending `addItem:` to the groups.
+With the `addGroup` message, we add the groups and we nest the menu items in the groups by sending the message `addItem:` to the groups.
 As you can see, the menu items have a name, a keyboard shortcut, and an action block.
 A few items have a block that defines whether they are enabled.
 The block argument of the `enabled:` message is evaluated each time the menu item is displayed, so that the menu item can be enabled or disabled dynamically.
 Note that block arguments of the `enabled:` messages send the message `hasDraft`.
 We did not define the corresponding method yet, so let's do that now.
 The implementation is straightforward, as the mail client presenter keeps track of the edited email.

 ```
 MailClientPresenter >> hasDraft